guybedford/require-css/README.md

 3. When run as part of a build with the RequireJS Optimizer, all 'css!' dependencies are inlined into the build layer script file, creating a CSS layer to match the build layer.
 The plugin handles automatic rewriting of all CSS url normalization for the CSS built output.
 When run, inlined CSS is loaded automatically rewritten based on the current page baseURI.

-4. When included with the alternative require syntax: `'css!styles/main[]'`, then instead of being inlined, the CSS layer is output to a separate CSS file.
-Suffixing is also supported within the square brackets to allow for CSS variant definitions.
+4. When included with the alternative require syntax: `'css!styles/main!'`, then instead of being inlined, the CSS layer is output to a separate CSS file.